 In terms of the design of the Vioz GTX, here are the main features you can expect –

-Based on the features and design of this water resistant boot, it comes as no surprise that the Viox GTX has gained hundreds of positive reviews from happy customers.
+Based on the features and design of this water-resistant boot, it comes as no surprise that the Viox GTX has gained hundreds of positive reviews from happy customers.
 Before you buy yourself a pair of boots it’s worth it to compare some of the advantages and potential drawbacks of this model.

 The majority of 5-star reviews for the Vioz GTX can be summed up in these four major advantages.

 Depending on your style of hiking and how often you’ll be used these boots, it’s safe to say you’ll get a few years of use at a minimum.
-Better yet, once your soles naturally wear down you are able to have them resoled.
+Better yet, once your soles naturally wear down you are able to have them resolved.
 This extends the life of your boot and the value of your original purchase.

-Hydroboc occurs during the tanning process of these boots which enhances its water-repellency.
+Hydroboc occurs during the tanning process of these boots which enhances their water-repellency.
 Through proper maintenance and use of the Hydrobloc care line, you’ll maintain the waterproof nature of these boots.
-All in all, the Voiz GTX can really handle any type of weather conditions and keep your feet dry.
+All in all, the Voiz GTX can really handle any type of weather condition and keep your feet dry.

-The wide lugs prevent mud, dirt, snow, or small pebbles from getting stuck and makes it a breeze to clean off.
-The boot design coupled with the sole offers excellent downhill traction control, giving you a braking effect when traversing down mountain and hillsides.
+The wide lugs prevent mud, dirt, snow, or small pebbles from getting stuck and make it a breeze to clean off.
+The boot design coupled with the sole offers excellent downhill traction control, giving you a braking effect when traversing down mountains and hillsides.

 Another incredible aspect of this boot’s design is that it is non-tiring to wear for long periods.
 There aren’t overly heavy and the rubber Vibram sole feels as if it propels your feet forward with each step.
 These boots are a great choice for those that have had issues with foot fatigue.

 The Vioz GTX is certainly deserving of a solid 4.5/5 star rating.
-Chances are high that you won’t have any problems with your own pair, although there are a couple things to consider prior to purchasing.
+Chances are high that you won’t have any problems with your own pair, although there are a couple of things to consider prior to purchasing.

 You’ll find that poor reviews for the Vioz GTX are rare, but there are three potential issues to keep in mind.

 Although some newer types of shoes feel great right out of the box, it isn’t uncommon to experience soreness, blisters, or hot spots if you fail to break these in.
-Thankfully after a brief breaking in period, you will find these to be quite comfortable.
+Thankfully after a brief breaking-in period, you will find these to be quite comfortable.

 Classic leather Italian hiking boots are undoubtedly beautiful, but only if they are properly cared for.
 Customers accustomed to the no-fuss care needs of nylon or mixed Nubuck and nylon boots might find caring for these leather boots to be a pain.

 Unlike many hiking boots designed for serious use, the Vioz GTX is lacking a toe cap.
-The Vibram sole does run up to the tip of the toe, but otherwise, this boot has no toe protection.
+The Vibram sole does run-up to the tip of the toe, but otherwise, this boot has no toe protection.
 Those that regularly hike in rocky or rough terrain might experience a lot of scuffing on this area of the boot.